MengLiuPurdue/graph_lib/README.md

  * xids, xlength - the solution vector

 ## Usage
-Inside the lib/graph\_lib\_test folder, use
+Inside the lib/graph\_lib\_test folder, use the following command to create the dynamic library and all the executable files,

 	make

-to create the dynamic library and all the executable files, use
+use the following command to run all the tests,

-	make test
+	python test_all.py

-to run all the build-in examples, use
+use the following command to delete all the generated files,

 	make clean

-to delete all the generated files.